gdl1314/gdl1314.github.io/_pages/about.md

 ### Research Interests

 Broadly, my early work focused on the behavior of solutions of nonlinear partial differential equations.
-Many of those early projects featured a combination of tools and techniques from dynamical systems, functional analysis, and computation.
+Many of those early projects featured an interplay of techniques and ideas from rigorous real, complex, and functional analysis; numerical computation; dynamical systems; and modern asymptotic methods.

 More recently, my interests have broadened to include data-driven modeling and machine learning with healthcare applications.
 I am especially interested in the interaction between data and model.